jodavid444/First-Capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the great project idea and acknowledgment to [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015),
+- I would like to thank Microverse for the great project idea and acknowledgment to [Cindy Shin](https://www.behance.net/adagio07) the [author of the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015),

+- Unsplash for providing content related free pictures.

+- Thanks to my teammates, learning and coding partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>